shobhitsinghal624/rotten-api/README.md

-# node-rotten
+# rotten-api

-node-rotten is a simple to use NodeJS interface to the [Rotten Tomatoes API](http://developer.rottentomatoes.com/) that allows you to :
+rotten-api is a simple to use NodeJS interface to the [Rotten Tomatoes API](http://developer.rottentomatoes.com/) that allows you to :

 - search for movies based on a query string
 - get information on a single movie with its id (or IMDB id)